 The American import par excellence has undergone a huge transformation in recent years.
-So when in Madrid, don't settle for global fast food joints or giant themed restaurants casting shadows on Gran Vía in your quest for a great burger.
+So when you need to refuel during your busy days among all the things to do in Madrid, don't settle for global fast food joints or giant themed restaurants casting shadows on Gran Vía in your quest for a great burger.
 Our hunt for perfect patties and fantastic fries turned up more than just those or snooty gourmet versions of the American classic (though a few of them as well).
-The obsession with fine ingredients that has gripped burger-makers in New York and London for the last few years has caught on in the Spanish capital too, with happy results: our list of the best burgers in Madrid (and where to get them) includes 1950s-style American diners, signature restaurant versions, and even experiments with (gulp!) zebra, proving that Spanish versions of US cuisines are much more than just a load of old carne picada.
+The obsession with fine ingredients that has gripped burger-makers in New York and London for the last few years has caught on in the Spanish capital too, with happy results: our list of the best burgers in Madrid (and where to get them) includes 1950s-style American diners, signature restaurant versions, and even experiments with (gulp!) zebra, proving that Spanish versions of US cuisines are much more than just a load of old 'carne picada'.

 Even if you're not hungry, it's worth stopping in for a drink if only for the decor and happy hipster fauna that inhabit Zombie Bar.
 If you add the large windows, tasty burgers and sandwiches, and ultra tempting cocktails to your anthropological study, you'd know it'd be a mistake not to approach.
 Also vegetarian- and vegan-friendly.

 If you're into organic food, you no longer have an excuse to avoid hamburgers.
 The meat and the bread used for buns at Home Burger Bar are organic, and all the packaging materials are recyclable.
 Don't pass up their gourmet burgers like the Blue Burger or the Caprichosa.
 They've also got a kids' menu as well as options for vegetarians and some really nice sandwiches.